-The YISA programme quarter two impact stories provides upto-date insights into the progress of program implementation and highlights impactful stories from the field.
+The YISA programme quarter two impact stories provides up-to-date insights into the progress of programme implementation and highlights impactful stories from the field.

-Cover Photo: Members of the Kibaokiche Chirindo Asumin (Left), Mariam Abdalla (center) and Margaret Saumu.
+Cover photo: members of the Kibaokiche Chirindo Asumin (Left), Mariam Abdalla (centre) and Margaret Saumu.
 Photo: Farm Africa/Maurice Goga.